OpenEvalProject/evals/manuscripts/elife-09183/v1/manuscript.md

 ## Results

-## SFK activation in the absence of receptor clustering fails to induce downstream signaling
+### SFK activation in the absence of receptor clustering fails to induce downstream signaling

-## Inhibiting Csk in macrophages leads to rapid SFK activation
+#### Inhibiting Csk in macrophages leads to rapid SFK activation

-We generated bone marrow-derived macrophages (BMDMs) from
+We generated bone marrow-derived macrophages (BMDMs) from CskAS mice and verified that they express normal levels of myeloid and macrophage surface markers (Figure 1).
+Within three seconds of adding 3-IB-PP1 to CskAS BMDMs, we observed a 60–80% loss of phosphorylation of the SFK inhibitory-tail tyrosine and a 100–400% increase in activation-loop tyrosine phosphorylation (Figure 2, left lanes).
+Activated SFKs continued to accumulate, reaching a maximum fivefold to eightfold above basal within 90 s.
+As expected from the low affinity of 3-IB-PP1 for WT Csk (Tan et al., 2014), 3-IB-PP1 treatment had no effect on SFK phosphorylation in WT BMDMs (Figure 2, right lanes).

 ![Figure 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig1-v1.jpg)

-**Figure 1.:** AS BMDMs.Expression of the surface markers F4/80, CD11b, and CD11c in bone marrow-derived macrophages (BMDMs) from CskAS mice was assessed by flow cytometry.
-Data in this figure and those that follow are representative of three or more independent experiments.DOI: http://dx.doi.org/10.7554/eLife.09183.003
+**Figure 1.:** Expression of the surface markers F4/80, CD11b, and CD11c in bone marrow-derived macrophages (BMDMs) from CskAS mice was assessed by flow cytometry.
+Data in this figure and those that follow are representative of three or more independent experiments.

 ![Figure 2.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig2-v1.jpg)

-**Figure 2.:** Adherent BMDMs generated from Csk or ASWT mice were treated with 10 µM 3-IB-PP1.
+**Figure 2.:** Adherent BMDMs generated from CskAS or WT mice were treated with 10 µM 3-IB-PP1.
 The resulting lysates were separated by SDS-PAGE and subjected to immunoblotting with antibodies specific to the inactive and active forms of the Src-family tyrosine kinases (SFKs) (pLynY507 and pSFKY416, respectively).
-An immunoblot of total Syk protein shows the total protein content in each lane.DOI: http://dx.doi.org/10.7554/eLife.09183.004
+An immunoblot of total Syk protein shows the total protein content in each lane.

-## Activated SFKs initiate robust membrane-proximal signaling but no downstream signaling
+#### Activated SFKs initiate robust membrane-proximal signaling but no downstream signaling

 We next examined signaling downstream of the SFKs in the presence and absence of receptor clustering.
-To investigate signaling in response to receptor clustering, we treated macrophages with zymosan, a particulate β-glucan derived from yeast cell walls that binds the Dectin-1 hemi-ITAM receptor (
+To investigate signaling in response to receptor clustering, we treated macrophages with zymosan, a particulate β-glucan derived from yeast cell walls that binds the Dectin-1 hemi-ITAM receptor (Underhill, 2003; Goodridge et al., 2011).
+The preparations of zymosan used for our experiments were depleted of TLR2 agonists, and this depleted zymosan is hereafter referred to as zymosandep (Figure 3, Figure 3—figure supplement 1).
+To initiate and synchronize signaling, zymosandep particles were settled onto adherent macrophages by pulse spinning.
+As expected, treatment with zymosandep induced phosphorylation of the MAPK Erk as well as phosphorylation of Akt (Figure 3).
+Abrogation of downstream signaling in the presence of the Syk inhibitor BAY 61-3606 (Figure 3A) and the SFK inhibitor PP2 (Figure 3B) confirmed the dependence of zymosandep signaling on SFK and Syk activation, especially within the first 5 min of signaling before Syk begins to be activated independently of the SFKs (Takata et al., 1994; Fitzer-Attas et al., 2000).

 ![Figure 3.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig3-v1.jpg)

 **Figure 3.:** (A) BMDMs were pulse-spun with intact zymosan or zymosandep (10 particles per cell) in the presence and absence of the Syk inhibitor BAY 61-3606 (1 µM).
 Signal transduction was assessed by immunoblotting with antibodies specific to activating phosphorylation sites of Syk, Erk, and Akt.
 Vinculin immunoblots are shown as loading controls.
 (B) The effect of the SFK inhibitor PP2 (20 µM) on zymosandep stimulation was also assessed.
-See Figure 3—figure supplement 1 for a model of signaling induced by intact and depleted zymosan.DOI: http://dx.doi.org/10.7554/eLife.09183.005
+See Figure 3—figure supplement 1 for a model of signaling induced by intact and depleted zymosan.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig3-figsupp1-v1.jpg)

-**Figure 3—figure supplement 1.:** After full depletion of TLR2 agonists by repeated boiling, sonication, and hot alkali treatment, zymosandep should activate BMDMs exclusively through the Src and Syk kinases in a Dectin-1-dependent manner.DOI: http://dx.doi.org/10.7554/eLife.09183.006
+**Figure 3—figure supplement 1.:** After full depletion of TLR2 agonists by repeated boiling, sonication, and hot alkali treatment, zymosandep should activate BMDMs exclusively through the Src and Syk kinases in a Dectin-1-dependent manner.

-In contrast to zymosan
+In contrast to zymosandep, SFK activation by 3-IB-PP1 failed to induce significant levels of Erk phosphorylation (Figure 4A, arrow).
+Small changes in Erk phosphorylation were occasionally seen in response to 3-IB-PP1 treatment.
+However, within each experiment, any minimal increase in Erk phosphorylation with 3-IB-PP1-treatment was equivalent to the effect of pulse-spinning the cells without any additional stimulation (Figure 4B).

 ![Figure 4.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig4-v1.jpg)

 **Figure 4.:** (A) CskAS BMDMs were pulse-spun with 3-IB-PP1 (10 μM) or with zymosandep (10 particles per cell).
 Signal transduction was assessed by immunoblotting with antibodies specific to activating phosphorylation sites of the SFKs, Syk, PLCγ2, and Erk (arrow).
 Total Erk1 is shown as a loading control.
 (B) CskAS BMDMs were pulse-spun in the presence and absence of 3-IB-PP1, and Erk phosphorylation was assessed by immunoblot.
 Total Erk1/2 is shown as a loading control.
 (C) WT BMDMs were treated with zymosandep for 5 min with varying concentrations of 3-IB-PP1 and analyzed by immunoblot.
-See Figure 4—figure supplement 1 for additional tests of 3-IB-PP1 specificity for CskAS, Figure 4—figure supplement 2 for evidence of that 3-IB-PP1 cotreatment suppresses signaling through the CSF-1 receptor, and Figure 4—figure supplement 3 for evidence that actin-remodeling agents cannot restore 3-IB-PP1-induced downstream signaling.DOI: http://dx.doi.org/10.7554/eLife.09183.007
+See Figure 4—figure supplement 1 for additional tests of 3-IB-PP1 specificity for CskAS, Figure 4—figure supplement 2 for evidence of that 3-IB-PP1 cotreatment suppresses signaling through the CSF-1 receptor, and Figure 4—figure supplement 3 for evidence that actin-remodeling agents cannot restore 3-IB-PP1-induced downstream signaling.

 ![Figure 4—figure supplement 1.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig4-figsupp1-v1.jpg)

-**Figure 4—figure supplement 1.:** AS.(A) WT BMDMs were treated for 2 min with recombinant M-CSF (10 or 50 ng/ml) in the presence or absence of 3-IB-PP1 (10 µM).
+**Figure 4—figure supplement 1.:** (A) WT BMDMs were treated for 2 min with recombinant M-CSF (10 or 50 ng/ml) in the presence or absence of 3-IB-PP1 (10 µM).
 Treatment with 3-IB-PP1 does not affect M-CSF-induced phosphorylation of Erk or Akt.
 (B) WT and CskAS BMDMs were treated to a time course of 3-IB-PP1.
-Only CskAS cells showed any measurable change in tyrosine phosphorylation (4G10 + pY20 anti-pTyr antibodies).DOI: http://dx.doi.org/10.7554/eLife.09183.008
+Only CskAS cells showed any measurable change in tyrosine phosphorylation (4G10 + pY20 anti-pTyr antibodies).

 ![Figure 4—figure supplement 2.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig4-figsupp2-v1.jpg)

-**Figure 4—figure supplement 2.:** AS cells.CskAS BMDMs were treated for 5 min with recombinant M-CSF (2, 5, 20, or 50 ng/ml) in the presence or absence of 3-IB-PP1 (10 µM).
-Addition of 3-IB-PP1 impairs M-CSF induction of Akt and Erk phosphorylation (arrows), suggesting an active, inhibitory effect of 3-IB-PP1 treatment that blocks downstream signaling.DOI: http://dx.doi.org/10.7554/eLife.09183.009
+**Figure 4—figure supplement 2.:** CskAS BMDMs were treated for 5 min with recombinant M-CSF (2, 5, 20, or 50 ng/ml) in the presence or absence of 3-IB-PP1 (10 µM).
+Addition of 3-IB-PP1 impairs M-CSF induction of Akt and Erk phosphorylation (arrows), suggesting an active, inhibitory effect of 3-IB-PP1 treatment that blocks downstream signaling.

 ![Figure 4—figure supplement 3.](https://cdn.elifesciences.org/articles/09183/elife-09183-fig4-figsupp3-v1.jpg)

 **Figure 4—figure supplement 3.:** BMDMs were stimulated with 3-IB-PP1 or zymosandep in combination with the actin-remodeling agents Cytochalasin D (CytD, 10 µM), Latrunculin A (LtrA, 0.5 µM), and Jasplakinolide (Jas, 1 µM).
 Although each compound affected zymosandep signaling, none restored Erk phosphorylation after 3-IB-PP1 treatment (CytD n = 2).
 Note that these images were developed with high signal, so the basal Erk phosphorylation looks high even though the cells have not been activated.
-The important point is that there is no increase in Erk phosphorylation with 3-IB-PP1 treatment.DOI: http://dx.doi.org/10.7554/eLife.09183.010
+The important point is that there is no increase in Erk phosphorylation with 3-IB-PP1 treatment.

 Interestingly, upstream activators, including the SFKs, Syk, and PLCγ2, were phosphorylated robustly in response to 3-IB-PP1 treatment (Figure 4A).
 In fact, SFK activation by this maximally effective dose of 3-IB-PP1 (Tan et al., 2014) produced much more robust membrane-proximal signaling than did zymosandep, where an increase in SFK activation-loop phosphorylation was not even detectable.
 It is possible that our failure to detect SFK activation-loop phosphorylation in response to zymosandep was due to only a small, local pool of SFKs being activated at the site of receptor clustering, as suggested by previous imaging (Goodridge et al., 2011).
 Alternatively, perhaps an increase in SFK activation is not the initiating event of receptor-mediated signaling.
 Rather, it is the interaction of clustered receptors with a preexisting pool of active SFKs, whose function is somehow blocked outside of large-scale receptor clusters.
 This model would be consistent with recent studies in T cells in which a basally active pool of SFKs is the major driver of TCR signaling (Nika et al., 2010; Manz et al., 2015).